 The more messages it takes to get things figured out, the more likely the pub will pick someone else to run with.
 Keep it short and use emojis 🤓.

 Facebook: Email > Messages

-Ask for bulk discounts and don’t be afraid to negotiate.
+Also, ask for bulk discounts, and don’t be afraid to negotiate.
 If a price is too high, let them know and ask them to come down a little.
-I hope you enjoyed this guide on Influencer Marketing.
-Post your feedback in the comments!